 Understanding the Power of Panic

-By the way, have you ever noticed how panic can spread faster than gossip at a family reunion?
+Have you ever noticed how panic can spread faster than gossip at a family reunion?
 One moment everything is fine, and the next, someone yells “fire!” in a crowded theater—cue mass hysteria!
 Understanding how panic works is the first step in learning how to manage it.

 Panic triggers our fight-or-flight response.
 It’s like being chased by a bear, except instead of a bear, it’s just an unexpected power outage during your favorite TV show.